-ETI utilizes existing emergency operations plans developed and administered by various organizations within Entergy, which are designed to protect the reliability of the electrical system and to facilitate the restoration of electric service to customers in a rapid, orderly, and safe manner.
+ET1 utilizes existing emergency operations plans developed and administered by various organizations within Entergy, which are designed to protect the reliability of the electrical system and to facilitate the restoration of electric service to customers in a rapid, orderly, and safe manner.
 Entergy has extensive experience responding to emergencies (including multiple hurricanes), and the contents of Entergy's pre-existing documents and practices for emergency response have been effectively executed over the years.
-Three separate and distinct areas of emergency response are covered in these plans: (1) emergency response due to weather events, civil disturbances, cyber and physical security or other circumstances that could cause substantial damage to Company distribution, transmission, generation facilities or its information technology infrastructure; (2) emergency response due to demand and/or power supply situations that could result in overloaded facilities, and/or unacceptable voltage or frequency parameters; and (3) emergency response due to a pandemic or epidemic.
+Entergy continuously improves its business continuity and emergency response plans for various impacts caused by both man-made and natural disasters, and has backup processes in place in case of disruption to primary systems and processes.
+Three separate and distinct areas of emergency response are covered in these plans: (1) emergency response due to weather events, civil disturbances, cyber and physical security or other circumstances that could cause substantial damage to the Company's distribution, transmission, generation facilities, or its information technology infrastructure; (2) emergency response due to demand and/or power supply situations that could result in overloaded facilities, and/or unacceptable voltage or frequency parameters; and (3) emergency response due to a pandemic or epidemic.